Rational curves on del Pezzo surfaces in positive characteristic: Low degree curves with higher than the expected dimension

 We next rule out a $2$-dimensional family of rational curves as in (2) above.
 If $C$ is a nodal rational curve then its normal sheaf is locally free and thus the deformations of $C$ have the expected dimension.
 We conclude that if we have a $2$-dimensional family of deformations of $C$ then a general deformation must have a cusp.
 The rest of the argument depends on the characteristic.

 \textbf{Case 3a:} First suppose that $\ch(k) \geq 3$.
 If $C$ is a cuspidal rational curve in $|-2K_{S}|$ then its $g$-image is a hyperplane section of $Q \subset \mathbb{P}^{3}$ which has a point of tangency of order $\geq 3$ with $B_{1}$.
 In other words, if $M$ fails to have the expected dimension then there is a two-dimensional family of planes meeting the curve $B_1$ to order at least three at some point.
 Since there is only a two-dimensional space of planes containing a tangent line of $B_1$, it follows that every tangent line to $B_1$ must be a flex.
 Thus the tangent lines to $B_1$ meet $Q$ to order at least 3 at a given point, and in particular are all contained in $Q$.
-In other words, the tangent lines to $B_{1}$ are the lines of the ruling on $Q$.
-These lines all pass through a fixed point, so it follows that $B_1$ is a strange curve in the sense of Hartshorne \cite{hartshorne}, which is impossible by \cite[Chapter IV, Theorem 3.9]{hartshorne}.
-Thus, we see that when $\ch(k) \geq 3$ the space of rational curves in $|-2K_S|$ is at most 1-dimensional.
+In other words, the lines of the ruling are all tangent to $B_1$, and this implies that every member of $|-K_S|$ is singular.
+This contradicts with our assumption.

 \textbf{Case 3b:} Next suppose that $\ch(k) = 2$.
 Since by assumption $g$ is separable, the anticanonical model $S'$ of $S$ is defined by an equation of the form $w^{2} + wf_{3} + f_{6}$ where $f_{3},f_{6}$ are homogeneous functions on $\mathbb{P}(1,1,2)$.
 We will use coordinates $x_{0},x_{1},y$ on the weighted projective space.
 First suppose that $f_{3}$ is irreducible and reduced.
 Then by applying the automorphism group of $\mathbb{P}(1,1,2)$ we may suppose that